-- 1. A resource-specific import contract shall count towards meeting Resource Adequacy (RA) requirements, provided that: - (a) The resource is either pseudo-tied or dynamically scheduled into the California Independent System Operator (CAISO) day-ahead and real-time markets; and - (b) The load-serving entity provides a resource-specific resource ID in its RA filing that is listed on a matching CAISO supply plan and on the Commission's Net Qualifying Capacity list. - 2.
-A non-resource-specific import shall count towards Resource Adequacy (RA) requirements, provided that: - (a) The contract is an energy contract with no economic curtailment provisions; - (b) The energy must self-schedule (or in the alternative, bid in at a level between negative \$150/MWh and \$0/MWh) into the California Independent System Operator (CAISO) dayahead and real-time markets at least during the Availability Assessment Hours throughout the RA compliance month, consistent with the Maximum Cumulative Capacity (MCC) buckets. - (c) The energy must be delivered to the load-serving entity in accordance with the governing contract, consistent with the MCC buckets. - 3.
-A non-resource-specific import energy contract must also include the following terms:
+1. A resource-specific import contract shall count towards meeting Resource

+Adequacy (RA) needs provided that:

+- (a) The resource is either pseudo-tied or dynamically scheduled into the California Independent System Operator (CAISO) day-ahead and real-time markets; and - (b) The load-serving entity provides a resource-specific resource ID in its RA filing that is listed on a matching CAISO supply plan and on the Commission's Net Qualifying Capacity list. - 2.
+A non-resource-specific import shall count towards Resource Adequacy

+(RA) needs provided that:

+- (a) The contract is an energy contract with no economic curtailment provisions; - (b) The energy must self-schedule (or in the alternative, bid in at a level between negative \$150/MWh and \$0/MWh) into the California Independent System Operator (CAISO) dayahead and real-time markets for delivery; - (c) The energy must self-schedule (or in the alternative, bid in at a level between negative \$150/MWh and \$0/MWh) during the Availability Assessment Hours throughout the RA compliance month, consistent with the Maximum Cumulative Capacity (MCC) buckets; and - (d) The energy contract must include the following terms: - (1) The sale of energy to the load-serving entity (LSE) denominated in \$/MWh or \$/kWh; - (2) That the sale of energy delivery is to the LSE specifically, not to the CAISO generally; and - (3) A requirement that the import is not sourced from resources internal to the CAISO Balancing Area.

-- (a) The energy contract must include: (1) the price denominated in \$/MWh or \$/kWh, (2) the quantity delivered per hour (e.g., 100 MW), and (3) the delivery period (e.g., on-peak between hours ending 0700 and 2200, Monday through Saturday, excluding Sundays and holidays); - (b) The counterparty of the energy contract must be the loadserving entity (LSE) and the energy must be delivered and sold to the LSE; and - (c) A requirement that the import is not sourced from resources internal to the California Independent System Operator Balancing Area. - 4.
-An import that does not qualify as a resource-specific import, based on the definition of Ordering Paragraph 1(a), is a non-resource-specific import. - 5.
-For both resource-specific and non-resource specific Resource Adequacy import contracts, the resource must be paired with an import allocation right, consistent with the existing requirement adopted in Decision 05-10-042. - 6.
-Load-serving entities (LSEs) using non-resource-specific import contracts to meet Resource Adequacy (RA) requirements shall provide full unredacted versions of the RA contract to verify compliance with the adopted requirements.
-Energy Division Staff shall have the discretion to limit or modify the submission of full RA contracts for compliant LSEs, in the event that such submission is duplicative or overly burdensome. - 7.
-Load-serving entities are no longer required to submit an attestation or excerpted contract language to verify compliance, as adopted in Decision 19-10-021.
+3. An import that does not qualify as a resource-specific import, based on the definition of Ordering Paragraph 1(a), is a non-resource-specific import.

+4. For both resource-specific and non-resource specific Resource Adequacy import contracts, the resource must be paired with an import allocation right, consistent with the existing requirement adopted in Decision 05-10-042.

+5. Load-serving entities (LSEs) using non-resource-specific import contracts to meet Resource Adequacy (RA) needs shall provide full unredacted versions of the RA contract to verify compliance with the adopted requirements.
+Energy Division Staff shall have the discretion to limit or modify the submission of full RA contracts for compliant LSEs, in the event that such submission is duplicative or overly burdensome.

-- 8. An attestation may be used to demonstrate compliance in the following circumstances: - (a) Where the contract language does not include a self-schedule or bid requirement because the load-serving entity buying the Resource Adequacy import is the scheduling coordinator (or has appointed another entity to act as the scheduling coordinator), an attestation from the applicable scheduling coordinator may be submitted to confirm the self-schedule requirement.
-An attestation template is attached as Appendix A. Energy Division may modify the attestation template as necessary. - (b) Where the import provider of the underlying contract does not include contract language that imports must not be sourced from resources internal to the California Independent System Operator's Balancing Area, an attestation from the import provider may be submitted.
-An attestation template is attached as Appendix B. Energy Division may modify the attestation template as necessary. - 9.
-The adopted requirements for import contracts to count towards Resource Adequacy (RA) requirements shall not apply for the 2019 or 2020 RA compliance year.
-The adopted requirements for RA import contracts shall apply for the 2021 RA compliance year regardless of the execution date of the contract. - 10.
-For the 2019 and 2020 Resource Adequacy (RA) compliance years, load-serving entities (LSEs) may use import RA resources to meet their RA requirements if the following are demonstrated: (1) the LSE provides the applicable contract to Energy Division; (2) the import RA shown on the LSE's RA plan appears on a matching California Independent System Operator supply plan; and (3) the LSE has sufficient import allocation rights at the matching intertie location.
+6. Load-serving entities are no longer required to submit an attestation or contract language to verify compliance, as adopted in Decision 19-10-021.

+7. The adopted requirements for import contracts to count towards Resource Adequacy (RA) needs shall not apply for the 2019 or 2020 RA compliance year.
+The adopted requirements for RA import contracts shall apply for the 2021 RA compliance year.

-- 11. Energy Division Staff is directed to review data on self-schedules and bids associated with Resource Adequacy import resources, based on data obtained from the Commission's annual subpoena, and submit a summary report detailing any issues that arise. - 12.
-The limited rehearing of Decision 19-10-021 is complete.
-This decision supersedes Decision 19-10-021 on the issues for which rehearing was granted. - 13.
-The stay of Decision 19-10-021 is no longer in effect. - 14.
-Rulemaking 17-09-020 remains open.
+8. The limited rehearing of Decision 19-10-021 is complete.
+This decision supersedes Decision 19-10-021 on the issues for which rehearing was granted.

+9. The stay of Decision 19-10-021 is no longer in effect.

+10. Rulemaking 17-09-020 remains open.

 This order is effective today.

-Dated , at San Francisco, California
+Dated , at San Francisco, California.